U.S. vs. the world: Here's what a trade war looks like

-WASHINGTON — President Donald Trump wants to place big new tariffs on imported steel and aluminum, looking to make good on years of fiery threats to confront allies and rivals alike on trade policy.
+WASHINGTON — President Donald Trump signed proclamations Thursday imposing new tariffs on imported steel and imported aluminum as he made good on years of fiery threats to confront allies and rivals alike on trade policy.

-Trump's plan has unsettled stock markets and scrambled political alliances, with Republican leaders like House Speaker Paul Ryan, R-Wis., criticizing the tariffs and Democrats like Sen. Sherrod Brown, D-Ohio, talking them up.
+Trump's plan has unsettled stock markets and scrambled political alliances, with Republican leaders like House Speaker Paul Ryan of Wisconsin criticizing the tariffs and Democrats like Sen. Sherrod Brown of Ohio talking them up.
 Trump's top economic adviser, Gary Cohn, who reportedly opposed the tariffs, resigned over the issue.

 What is Trump doing?

-While the White House has not officially announced its plan and observers are eagerly awaiting the details, the president has said he intends to impose a tariff of 25 percent on steel imports and 10 percent on aluminum imports.
+The president is imposing a tariff of 25 percent on steel imports and 10 percent on aluminum imports.

 Who do tariffs help?